NIH RCR information

 3. Participants join the session using a valid UC Davis NetID and provide a UC Davis email address.

-4. Participants must be in attendance for a total of eight contact hours of training, that is facilitated by faculty or staff, to successfully complete the requirement.
+4. Participants must be in attendance for a total of eight hours of training, that is facilitated by faculty or staff, to successfully complete the requirement.

 How to receive your RCR certificate